 If you’re unhappy with their response, or if they don’t respond, let us know.
 We’ll check your complaint is something we can deal with, and if it is, we’ll investigate to understand what happened and what, if anything, went wrong.

 If we think your policy has been mis-sold, our general approach is to recommend that the business put you back into the position you would have been in if they hadn’t made the mistake.

-If we think you would never have bought the policy, we may recommend that your insurer cancels the policy and refunds the premiums you’ve paid, with simple interest at 8% per year.
-But we’ll also need to think about any claims you’ve made under the policy, before deciding how to put things right.
+If we think you would never have bought the policy, we may recommend that your insurer cancels it and refunds the premiums you’ve paid with simple interest at 8% per year.
+But before deciding how to put things right, we’ll also need to think about any claims you’ve made under the policy.

-Sometimes, we might think a policy has been mis-sold, but we’re satisfied that you haven’t been financially disadvantaged by this.
-In these cases, we might consider paying compensation for any stress and inconvenience that you’ve suffered as a result of the business’s mistake.
+Sometimes, we might think a policy has been mis-sold but we’re satisfied you haven’t been financially disadvantaged by this.
+In these cases, we might consider asking the business to pay you compensation for any stress and inconvenience you’ve suffered as a result of their mistake.